 Lately there’ve been rumors that the juiciest thing for sale at Etsy is Etsy.
 Geekwire called Etsy — Amazon Handmade’s biggest competitor — a likely Amazon M&A target. eCommercebytes thinks eBay might acquire Etsy.
 Was the February 15 heist a dumb Hail Mary stunt to make Etsy’s bottom line look better to them?
 Such a windfall might fool takeover vultures into actually still finding Etsy attractive.

-That said, it’s still hard to ignore how much this smells like plain old pump-and-dump stock fraud. (eBay, the CEO’s previous place of employment, is infamous for it, doing things like goosing share prices with sensational fake “news” — Google to buy eBay!
+That said, it’s still hard to ignore how much this smells like plain old pump-and-dump stock fraud.
+(EBay, the CEO’s previous place of employment, is infamous for it, doing things like goosing share prices with sensational fake “news” — Google to buy eBay!
 Carl Icahn to buy eBay! eBay to accept Bitcoin! — followed by massive unburdenings of executive shares).
-On February 27, two days after shouting that revenue was up 47%, Etsy farted out a spinerific announcement about a phony green initiative (Etsy’s just throwing money at a for-profit consulting firm and freely misrepresenting it as environmental activism).
+On February 27, two days after shouting that revenue was up 47%, Etsy farted out a spinerific announcement about a phony green initiative (i.e., throwing money at a for-profit consultant and misrepresenting it as environmental activism).
 Etsy’s share price on February 15 (“Error Day”): $50.
 On March 1: $73.

-Are Etsy’s suits cashing out?
-On January 1, 2019, their executive golden parachutes were ramped up to include full salary and healthcare benefits paid for a year beyond termination.
+Fun Facts!
+On January 1, 2019, Etsy executive golden parachutes were ramped up to include full salary and healthcare benefits paid for a year beyond termination.
 To bail with that and a 50% stock profit would be pretty comfy.
-Ask Michael T. Fisher, Etsy’s chief technology officer, who unloaded 46,874 shares for $3,046,810 in one day, February 26, and another 2,604 shares for $176,238 on March 4.
-Two Etsy directors, M. Michele Burns and Jonathan Klein, sold 40,000 shares each over two days in March after the share price spiked to over $70, Burns for $2,830,900 and Klein for $2,844,900, just before the shares dropped into the $60s.
-Etsy general counsel Jill Simeone couldn’t wait and got off the train at Willoughby, selling 12,866 shares in January at $47-50 each.
+Ask Michael T. Fisher, Etsy’s chief technology officer, who unloaded 46,874 shares for $3,046,810 in one day, February 26, another 2,604 shares for $176,238 on March 4, and 13,377 more shares the first week of April.
+Two Etsy directors, M. Michele Burns and Jonathan Klein, sold 40,000 shares each over two days in March after the share price spiked to over $70, Burns for $2,830,900 and Klein for $2,844,900.
+On March 11, 13, and 15 they sold 70,000 more shares just before the price collapsed to the $60s.
 You can track Etsy insider trading here.

 She never gave out her credentials and hadn’t even logged into Etsy for months, ruling out a password grab over public wifi.
 Such an unauthorized account change could only have originated from inside Etsy, or by someone who had access to Etsy’s database.
 Etsy wouldn’t respond to her until she went public with her story.